Aradi Akhandalamani Temple- Odisha

 Introduction

-The present main temple of Aradi was built by the King of Konika Shri Harihara Bhanja and his chief queen Satyabhama Patadei.
-The height of the temple is around 150 ft.
-All the stones used in this temple were brought from the historic hill of Lalitgiri near Chandikhol.
+- The present main temple was constructed by the King of Konika, Shri Harihara Bhanja, and his queen Satyabhama Patadei.
+The temple stands at 150 feet tall, with stones sourced from the historic Lalitgiri Hill near Chandikhol.

 Century/Period